1973 Pascagoula Abduction

 The Encounter

-Around 9:00 PM, Hickson (42) and Parker (19) were fishing on the west bank of the Pascagoula River when they heard a whirring sound.
-According to documented accounts:
+Around 9:00 PM, Charles Hickson (42) and Calvin Parker (19) were fishing on the west bank of the Pascagoula River when they heard a whirring sound.
+According to documented accounts, an oval-shaped, blue-gray craft appeared.
+Three beings floated out of the craft, and these beings possessed no eyes — only slits.
+Their skin was pale and wrinkled, and they had crab-like pincer hands.

 The Beings